datasciencemasters/go/README.md

 *see [my transcript](http://bit.ly/corthelldata)*

-With Coursera, ebooks, stackoverflow, and github -- all free and open -- how can you afford not to take advantage of an open source education?
+With Coursera, ebooks, Stack Overflow, and GitHub -- all free and open -- how can you afford not to take advantage of an open source education?

 ### The Motivation